Updated March 2026: New clones identified, Waggy.com reportedly shut down, buyers report scam across multiple platforms.

 What’s the difference between Waggy AI Dog, Wuffy Robot Dog and Nicoo Robot Puppy?

-• Wuffy Robot Dog is a realistic walking toy that barks and wags its tail.
+- Wuffy Robot Dog — a realistic walking toy that barks and wags its tail, marketed toward kids and seniors

-• Nicoo Robot Puppy is a soft interactive dog that reacts when touched.
+- Nicoo Robot Puppy — a soft interactive dog that reacts to touch, now available in a “2026 Upgrade” version on Amazon

 Do these robot puppies actually use AI?